-The majority of communication including a weekly Headteacher letter is shared by email.
-If there are trips or clubs that require consent, then hard copies are sent out.
+The majority of communication including a weekly Headteacher letter and Weekly news from Mrs Wilkinson are shared by email.
+If there are trips or clubs that require consent, these are usually on a Google Form.

 Website

 take a look and become familiar with the lay out.
 You can find information about your child's learning and photographs in addition to school information, dinner menus and polices.